 Veneers are routinely used to fix:

-- Teeth that are discoloured – stains from tetracycline or other drugs, excessive fluoride or other causes; or the presence of large resin fillings.
+- Teeth that are discolored – stains from tetracycline or other drugs, excessive fluoride or other causes; or the presence of large resin fillings.

 - Teeth that are chipped or broken

-- Teeth that are misaligned, uneven, or irregularly shaped in mild form
+- Teeth that are misaligned, uneven, or irregularly shaped in a mild form

 - Teeth with gaps between them (to close the space between these teeth)